Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/app/native-webview/generic-mobile-app-integration-guide.md

 ### 3. Navigation Suppression and URL Handling

-> [!CRITICAL]
+> [!WARNING]
-> **All navigation requests within the WebView MUST be suppressed** to prevent external links from opening within the WebView.
+> **All navigation requests within the WebView MUST be suppressed**
+> to prevent external links from opening within the WebView.
 Instead, use the post message bridge to handle URL opening in the native browser.

 **Required Implementation:**